pied-piper-inc/popular-repos-web-app/README.md

  </p>

 # About
 This repo demonstrates how you can orchestrate a continuous delivery process of a container based application to Azure WebApps using GitHub Actions.
-It is intendended for _for demonstration use only_.
+It is intendended _for demonstration use only_.